tmdarwen/nRF5/CentralPeripheral/README.md

 **Running**
 - Start the nRF52 peripehral application running on the nRF52 development board.
-- Run NordicCentral project in Qt Creator.
+- Run the NordicCentral project in Qt Creator.
 - As shown in the image below, the central application will toggle the LED on the nRF52 board every two seconds.
 When pressing the button on the nRF52 board, the Qt application will log when the button is pressed and released.

 ![Heart Rate Collector Close Up](BoardAndCentral.png)